kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-experiment.md

   ```

   In that case, Katib controller searches for the best maximum from the all latest reported
-  `accuracy` metrics for each trial.
+  `accuracy` metrics for each Trial.
 Check the
   [metrics strategies example](https://github.com/kubeflow/katib/blob/fc858d15dd41ff69166a2020efa200199063f9ba/examples/v1beta1/metrics-collector/metrics-collection-strategy.yaml).

   The default strategy type for each metric is equal to the objective `type`.